Skip to Content

 5. Consult a Vet About Medication

-Cats are surprisingly vulnerable to anxiety, especially when there’s a change to the environment.
+Cats are surprisingly vulnerable to anxiety, especially when there’s a change in the environment.

 Unrecognizable veterinarian cleaning ears of a cat with cotton buds why do cats bite their nails